-Financial support for the development of this laboratory manual was provided by a new course development grant from K-State Global Campus and funds from the K-State Open Textbook Fee.
-In addition, the Ecological Site Descriptions laboratory was funded by the USDA-NRCS, agreement number NR183A750025C016.
-Each of these funding sources are greatly appreciated.
+Funding for the development of this laboratory manual was provided by a new course development grant from K-State Global Campus, and funds from the K-State Open Textbook Fee.
+That financial support was greatly appreciated.

 This laboratory manual, in particular the Site Evaluation section, highlights the use of two excellent resources.
 The first is the Cropland In-Field Soil Health Assessment developed by the USDA-NRCS.
 The second is the LandPKS app, which facilitates the use of technology for collecting site data including observations from the Cropland In-Field Soil Health Assessment.
-In addition, the USDA-NRCS and the creators of LandPKS have developed a wealth of YouTube videos that concisely describe how to conduct these and other site assessments.
-These resources were instrumental in the development of this manual.
-Links to those resources are provided as needed.
+In addition, the USDA-NRCS and the creators of LandPKS have developed a wealth of YouTube videos that concisely describe how to conduct these and other site assessments in great detail.
+These resources were instrumental in the development of this laboratory manual.